lucidworks/simple-category-extraction-component/README.md

 ==============================
 Solr Search Component that filters incoming query looking for category terms identified by a white list.
 Changes the query from q=foo bar to q=bar fq=category:foo if the keyword 'foo' is a instance of 'category'.
+The implementation uses a way cool suggestion by Erik Hatcher to use the FieldCache field values to determine what are valid values for a field.

 To use this code, you will need to have Solr downloaded and installed.
 The latest released version is 4.10.3 (Solr 5.0 should be out soon, this code has not been tested with 5.0 yet).